-Most advertisers will tend to default to callouts that are similar to their sitelinks, but if you really want to be effective you should highlight what makes you great, what sets you apart and answer the question of "why you?" and not someone else.
+Most advertisers will tend to default to callouts that are similar to their sitelinks, but if you really want to be effective you should highlight what makes you great, what sets you apart so that your customers will pick your company over another.
 Free shipping, 24-hour customer service, sales and promotions are all great ideas for your callout extension text.
 Remember, these don't have links so if you're using text that people are going to want to click on, it might be better to make that text a sitelink extension.

 This cosmetic surgery clinic highlights that they offer financing, that their financing is relatively affordable for most, and establishes credibility by highlighting that they have been doing surgery for a long time.
 These quickly build trust and will likely lead to a higher CTR than ads that do not establish trust, credibility, or outline affordability.

 AdWords callout extensions can be set at the account, campaign or ad group level so you can make them pretty specific to the ads that are showing and keywords that are triggering them.
 For the account level you might add in your site wide "Free Shipping" promo, whereas at the adgroup level you might have a promo for that select group of keywords such as "50% Off Lego" for your Lego adgroup.